 The Keys View overlook is perched on the crest of the San Bernardino Mountains.
 This viewpoint looks down from 5185’ to the expanse valley below filled with windmills and mountains.
 If you look close enough you will find the San Andreas Fault in the valley below.
 On a really clear day, you might be able to see Signal Mountain in Mexico!

-Stand amongst the Joshua Trees
+Stand among the Joshua Trees

 Let’s face it, everyone comes to Joshua Tree to see Joshua Trees!
 Whether you are a U2 Fan blaring “With or Without You” while cruising down the road or you are just interested in seeing this Yucca Tree that pretty much only grows in the Mojave Desert, they are amazing to stand next to.
 I suggest to get out and walk up to them and get your photo.
 They photograph beautifully at sunset too.